Welcome to the 2026 FinTech x Emerging Technologies Conference:

 Conference Theme: "AI Reshaping Finance, Markets, and the Future of Work"

-Held at BlackRock San Francisco—one of the world's preeminent asset management and investment firms—this conference brings together students, academics, industry leaders, and technology experts to examine how artificial intelligence is reshaping the future of business, finance, work, and the workplace environment by redefining the skills, roles, and tools of tomorrow.
+Held at BlackRock in San Francisco—one of the world's preeminent asset management and investment firms—this conference brings together students, academics, industry leaders, and technology experts to examine how artificial intelligence is reshaping the future of business, finance, work, and the workplace environment by redefining the skills, roles, and tools of tomorrow.

 Whether you're a student exploring career paths, a professional navigating workplace transformation, or simply curious about what the future holds, this conference is your gateway to understanding and engaging with the AI-powered future of work.